 Buying or selling a home in Fort Walton Beach?
 Coast to Coast Property Brokers can help.

-These are my nine steps to purchasing a home.
+Below are my nine steps to purchasing a home.

-Step 1 – Prepare to purchase
+Step 1 – Prepare to purchase a home

 Step 2 – Talk to a real estate agent